tehsmyers/yaycl/README.md

 For example, `Config.save` and `Config`'s inheritance abilities rely on `AttrDict`'s `dump` and `rebase` methods, respectively.

-Of course, since `AttrDict is a `dict` subclass, dictionary methods can also be used to manipulate a `yaycl.Config` at runtime.
-The `dict.clear` method is particularly useful as a means to trigger a reload of all config files.
+Of course, since `AttrDict` is a `dict` subclass, dictionary methods can also be used to manipulate a `yaycl.Config` at runtime.
+The `clear` method is particularly useful as a means to trigger a reload of all config files by clearing yaycl's cache.

 # Thread safety